rubyforgood/rubyforgood.org--old/faq.md

 ##### Do I get something special if I've been for the past 4 years?

-A big bear hug from all the organizers!!
+A big bear hug from all the organizers!